-Radon is a gas created by the decomposition of uranium, which occurs naturally in igneous rock and soil.
+Radon is a gas formed by decomposing uranium, occurring naturally in igneous rock and soil.
 It has no taste, odor, or color and cannot be detected without testing.
 Because radon is radioactive, it can cause lung cancer in people exposed to it for several years.
+It enters your home naturally as the soil or rock beneath it breaks down.
 According to the EPA, radon gas is the second leading cause of lung cancer in the United States after cigarette smoke.

 |Radon Testing Cost|